jalmasi/vrspace/content/README.md

 Each of skybox directories contains author and license information.

-Icons are downloaded from pngrepo.com, CC0 license.
+Icons are downloaded from pngrepo.com and adopted, CC0 license (public domain).

+Sounds are downloaded from freesound.org, CC0 license (public domain).